Determinantal point process models and statistical inference : Extended version: Stationary models

 \subsection{Spectral approach}

-As an alternative of specifying a stationary covariance function $C_0$, involving the need for checking positive semi-definiteness, we may simply specify an integrable function $\varphi:\real^d\to[0,1]$, which becomes the spectral density, cf.\ Corollary~\ref{cor:first}.
+As an alternative of specifying a stationary covariance function $C_0$, involving the need for checking positive semi-definiteness and for controlling the upper bound of its Fourier transform, we may simply specify an integrable function $\varphi:\real^d\to[0,1]$, which becomes the spectral density, cf.\ Corollary~\ref{cor:first}.
 In fact knowledge about $\varphi$ is all we need for the approximate simulation procedure and density approximation in Section~\ref{sec:approx2}.
 However, the disadvantage is that it may then be difficult to determine $C_0=\mathcal F^{-1}(\varphi)$, and hence closed form expressions for $g$ and $K$ may not be available.
 Furthermore, it may be more difficult to interpret parameters in the spectral domain.

 In the following we first describe a general method for constructing isotropic models via the spectral approach.
-Second, this method is used to construct a model class displaying a higher degree of repulsiveness (in a sense made precise in Section~\ref{sec:quantify}) than the Gaussian model which appears as a special case.
+Second, this method is used to construct a model class displaying a higher degree of repulsiveness (in a sense made precise in Appendix~\ref{sec:quantify}) than the Gaussian model which appears as a special case.

 Let $f:[0,\infty)\to[0,\infty)$ be any Borel function such that $\sup f<\infty$ and $0<c<\infty$, where

 Then we can define the spectral density of a stationary and isotropic DPP model as

 where $\rho$ is the intensity parameter.
 The model is well-defined whenever